One of the most important parts of my office & craft room makeover was a desk. It is an office and I need a place for my computer.

 Sand between the coats to get a smooth finish.

-Now all that is left is to decorate!
-Since this desk is part of my $100 Room Challenge makeover, I have to keep the budget as low as possible.
+Now all that is left is to decorate.
+Since this desk is part of my $100 Room Challenge makeover, I have to keep decorate on the cheap.

 This desk was my most expensive splurge (at a whopping $40).
-I decided to paint the inside of my closet with the blue paint left-over from my dining room.
+I painted the inside of my closet with the blue paint left-over from my dining room.
 It’s such a soft beautiful blue color.

-But then to add my chic pattern, I made a stencil using my Silhouette cutting machine like I did for my son’s bedroom focal wall.
+But then to add some style, I made a DIY wall stencil using my Silhouette cutting machine like I did for my son’s bedroom focal wall.

 Then I used some left over navy blue paint to create this faux patterned tile design.
 I couldn’t be more excited with how it turned out.

 And all this only cost me $40!
-Can you believe it (I still can’t sometimes).
 Here’s the breakdown of where I spent it:

 - Plywood – $31.20